rafael-santiago/cherry/doc/README.md

 ## What are images?

-Similar to the ``actions`` the ``images`` are labels that the user can choose inside a combo when sending messages.
+Similar to the ``actions`` the ``images`` are labels which the user can choose inside a combo when sending messages.
 This message when formatted will include an well-known image.
-Usually an image should be tematic things like smiles, etc.
+Usually an image should be tematic.
+Well, things like smiles, emojis, etc.

 The images are configurated using two sections.
 The first one defines the identifiers and their labels.